-Due to a significant portion of the Group's operations being outside Australia, the Group is exposed to currency exchange rate translation risk. i.e. the risk that the Group's offshore earnings fluctuate when reported in Australian dollars.
-The Group's regional results for the 2017 financial year have also been provided on a constant currency basis in the following commentary (i.e. based on the 2017 local currency, the revenue and EBITDA for the regions have been converted at the average rate for the 2016 financial year), to remove the impact of foreign exchange movements from the Group's performance against the prior year.
+Due to a significant portion of the Group's operations being outside Australia, the Group is exposed to currency exchange rate translation risk, being the risk that the Group's offshore earnings fluctuate when reported in Australian dollars.

+The Group's regional results for the 2018 financial year have also been provided on a constant currency basis in the following commentary, with the revenue and EBITDA for the regions converted at the average rate for the 2017 financial year, to remove the impact of foreign exchange movements in assessing the Group's performance against the prior year.
 The constant currency comparatives are not compliant with Australian Accounting Standards.